-Join Mike Chapple for an in-depth discussion in this video Securing your network, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Securing your network, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - We also need to pay attention to hardening our network.…Let's cover a few basic network security controls…that you can use to protect your nextworks against…insecure servers and rogue systems.…One of the first things we can do…to improve network security is restrict access by device.…Every device with a network connection…has a permanent hardware address,…known as the Machine Address Code, or MAC address.…This is a 12 character, hexadecimal address,…such as the one shown on the screen.…